 3. Remember to take time off

 Even though hunting for a job all day, every day is like a full time job, it’s a job where you’re in total control of how many hours a day you spend doing it.
 Why not exploit that a little bit?
-Instead of risking to burn out and lose sight of your main objective (to get your dream job), take a day off once in a while, and do exactly what you want.
+Instead of risking burning out and losing sight of your main objective (to get your dream job), take a day off once in a while, and do exactly what you want.

 Spend the day in bed

 Read an entire book